Cwaterschoot/cwaterschoot.github.io/index.md

 #### [Better-MODS: Better Informing Citizens About Current Debates](https://better-mods.uvt.nl/)

 The BETTER-MODS project is a collaboration between Tilburg University, the KNAW Meertens Institute and NU.nl.
-This project aims to make online discussions more accessible and create computational tools which contribute to the practice of online content moderation.
+This project aims to make online discussions more accessible and to understand how human moderators work alongside AI in the context of hybrid content moderation.
+Furthermore, we study if people engage in discussions on news articles and the motivation behind their participation.

 #### [Wie is de trol?](https://www.wie-is-de-trol.nl/)